tmray/tmray.github.com/_posts/2015-07-26-a-few-new-things.md

 Common mistake people make is, you can do anything you want with music under a CC license.
 That's not true.
 The license itself says "Some rights reserved".
 These rights apply **with** basic copyright, not remove it.

-Have a listen to the episode on over on the [Music Manumit Podcast website](http://www.musicmanumit.com/2015/07/copyright-fight-150726-music-manumit.html).
+Have a listen to the episode on the [Music Manumit Podcast website](http://www.musicmanumit.com/2015/07/copyright-fight-150726-music-manumit.html).